TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/browser_compatibility.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Read more about the [history of web browsers](https://taskade.medium.com/history-of-web-browsers-the-evolution-of-digital-productivity-️-28fa2d4130fb).
-- Take a look at this [comprehensive primer on browsers and rendering engines](https://web.dev/articles/howbrowserswork).
+- Take a look at this article [How Web Works](https://github.com/vasanthk/how-web-works/blob/master/README.md).